 - Give yourself grace.
-No matter how long you’ve been able to tame that inner Mom-ster and keeping her from coming out and yelling, it’s going to happen from time to time.
+No matter how long you’ve been able to tame that inner Mom-ster and keep her from coming out and yelling, it’s going to happen from time to time.
 Give yourself grace and figure out how you can improve for next time.
-Better yet, remind yourself of what the Bible says about grace and feel empowered!
+Better yet, remind yourself of what the Bible says about grace and be encouraged!

 - Recognize your triggers and plan ahead of time.
 Getting ready in the morning always a battle?
-Tired of your fraidy cat always being afraid to clean her trash because she’s “afraid”?
+Tired of your fraidy cat always being afraid to clean her trash?
 Plan out your approach ahead of time.
 Practice makes (nearly) perfect.

 - Give your kiddos choices.
 For trigger situations, give two choices you can live with and you can curb a good bit of the drama.

 - Just like any professional, it’s important to train yourself not to yell.
 Practice giving choices, taking deep breaths, and stopping for hugs.
-Check out some of my favorite parenting books that helped form my way of parenting my kiddos – especially Sweet Firefly.
+Check out some of my favorite parenting books that helped form my way of parenting my kiddos.